Bialik Street – Tel Aviv Walk #7

-On today’s Tel Aviv walk we set up the goal to visit Bialik Street.
-But as usual, we will be visiting other places as well.
+On today’s Tel Aviv walk, we set the goal of visiting Bialik Street, but as usual, we will also see other places.

 Map of the area:

-As usual, we started at car parking on HaRakevet St. I prefer that parking because it’s rather close to many attraction and it’s easy to get in and out (not far away from Ayalon Hwy).
-The parking is located just in front of the old customs house:
+As usual, we started at the parking lot on HaRakevet Street.
+I prefer that parking lot because it is relatively close to many attractions and easy to get in and out of (it is not far from Ayalon Highway).
+The parking lot is located just opposite the old customs house.

-As you can see you can find many different houses with different architectural styles, but unfortunately, many of them still weren’t renovated:
+As you can see, you can find many different houses with different architectural styles, but unfortunately, many of them still were not renovated:

-We walked on Allenby st. till reached Bialik Street.
-Then we turned and started walking towards Bialik square.
+We walked on Allenby Street until we reached Bialik Street.
+Then we turned and started walking towards Bialik Square.

 Bialik Street

-After several minutes of walking on Bialik Street, we reached Bialik house.
-This is the entrance to Bialik Museum:
+After several minutes of walking on Bialik Street, we reached Bialik’s house.
+Here is the entrance to Bialik Museum:

 The house was the home of Israel’s national poet, Chaim Nachman Bialik, in the years 1925-34.
 After his death, the entire house and all its contents were bequeathed to the municipality of Tel-Aviv-gaff.
 The house contains Documents and personal items belonging to Bialik, an archive and a substantial Library.

-Unfortunately, it was still too early and the museum hasn’t opened yet.
-So I photographed it from outside and we continued walking.
+Unfortunately, it was still too early, and the museum had yet to open.
+So I photographed it from outside, and we continued walking.
+But no worries, we visited it on another occasion.
+You can find additional info at Bialik House.

-Close to the house, you can find the Bialik square:
+Close to the house, you can find Bialik Square.

 Beit Ha’ir